unumux/willow/components/page-footer/readme.md

 #### _Notes_

-- The `container` class from Bootstrap is used within **willow-page-footer** to restrict the width of the component's content while allowing styles applied to the main **willow-page-footer** block to span the full-width of the [willow-page-container](../page-container) component.
+- The `container-fluid` class from Bootstrap is used within **willow-page-footer** to restrict the width of the component's content while allowing styles applied to the main **willow-page-footer** block to span the full-width of the [willow-page-container](../page-container) component.
 - The **willow-page-footer__container** class is for positioning the footer children.
-By adding this class the positioning can be controlled without adding overriding styling to the Bootstrap `container` class.
+By adding this class the positioning can be controlled without adding overriding styling to the Bootstrap `container-fluid` class.

 ---